 - Type in your search criteria, which includes dates, destination and origin cities, number of passengers, and trip type (one-way or not).

 - Select the best flights for your situation and check out by spending your Alaska miles and paying for taxes and fees.

 - If you’re booking Cathay Pacific, you’ll need to call Alaska Airlines at 800-252-7522 and give them the flight numbers, dates, and other information.

 - Choose the best seats in advance by using your airline record locator (not Alaska Airlines’ record locator!).

 Earning Alaska Airlines Miles

-There are a number of ways to earn Alaska miles.
+There are several ways to earn Alaska miles.
 Alaska Airlines’ singular transfer partner is Marriott Bonvoy, but there are tons of other ways to get your hands on Alaska miles, including using the co-branded Bank of America credit cards and purchasing miles during sales.
-You can transfer Marriott points at a 3:1 ratio with a 5,000 mile bonus for every 60,000 Marriott points transferred to Alaska Airlines.
+You can transfer Marriott points at a 3:1 ratio with a 5,000-mile bonus for every 60,000 Marriott points transferred to Alaska Airlines.

 Since the best way is arguably transferring from Marriott Bonvoy, we’ve also written a guide on the best ways to earn Marriott Bonvoy points.